neilchvz/infrastructure-portfolio/bash/macos-security/filevault-securetoken-status/README.md

 SecureToken status for each using `sysadminctl`.

 ## When to use this
-- Before rotating or re-escrowing a FileVault recovery key — you need to know which user account has SecureToken to perform the operation
+- Before rotating or re-escrowing a FileVault recovery key, you need to know which user account has SecureToken to perform the operation
 - During audits to verify SecureToken is assigned to the correct accounts
 - When troubleshooting FileVault unlock issues on a device